The 5 tastiest foods you can forage in the UK

 4) Bilberries

-(The short and bushy shrub of the bilberry plant, the berries themselves look almost the same as blueberries, but have a small cog shaped pip at the bottom)
+(The short and bushy shrub of the bilberry plant, the berries themselves look almost the same as blueberries, but have a small cog-shaped pip at the bottom)

 5) Samphire

-Probably my second favourite thing to gather after cockles, the samphire plant comes in two variations, which are rock and marsh.
-Rock samphire isn’t really worth going after as it’s much less common and only grows on its own or in very small patches, and gathering a single plant can hurt populations.
+Probably my second favorite thing to gather after cockles, the samphire plant comes in two variations, which are rock and marsh.
+Rock samphire isn’t worth going after as it’s much less common and only grows on its own or in very small patches, and gathering a single plant can hurt populations.
 As for marsh samphire, it likes very damp ground with a much higher salt content than usual, which limits its location almost exclusively to estuaries.
-It can grow in huge patches, but can be risky to gather as it likes to live in thick estuary mud, which can be extremely dangerous to get stuck in.
+It can grow in huge patches but can be risky to gather as it likes to live in thick estuary mud, which can be extremely dangerous to get stuck in.
 A marsh samphire plant can survive if someone takes a stem or two, so if you find a large enough patch, you have a sustainable source between May and September when the plant grows quickly.
 It tastes like salty asparagus and should be cooked and served in the same way.